isaac1436/isaac1436/README.md

 - 👋 Hi, I’m @isaac1436
 - 👀 I’m interested in Web development,mobile App development, game development and project documentation and management
-- 🌱 I’m currently learning beginner level C#
+- 🌱 I’m currently learning beginner level ASP .NET
 - 💞️ I’m looking to collaborate on any available projects
-- 📫 How to reach me email: isaac1436@student.babcock.edu.ng  phone no: 07052511362
+- 📫 How to reach me email: isaacdesmond90@gmail.com phone no: 07721619880

 <!---
 isaac1436/isaac1436 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.